Abhay-coding/HealthRisk-Predictor/README.md

 ## 🏆 Best Model Selection

-Based on recall performance, **Random Forest** was selected as the final model for the NovaGen Health Risk Classification System.
+Based on recall performance, **Random Forest** was selected as the final model for the Health Risk Classification System.

 - **Recall:** 95.8%
 - **Accuracy:** 93.7%

-The high recall demonstrates the model’s effectiveness in identifying individuals who are at higher health risk, aligning well with real-world healthcare and research objectives.
+The high recall indicates that the model is highly effective at identifying individuals who may be at higher health risk, aligning well with the objectives of population health research and early risk detection.

 ---

 ## 🎯 Project Outcomes

 This project demonstrates:

 - End-to-end supervised ML pipeline development
 - Thoughtful feature engineering and encoding decisions
-- Comparison of multiple classification algorithms
+- Comparative evaluation of multiple classification models
 - Appropriate metric selection for healthcare applications
 - Practical application of machine learning to real-world health data

 ---

 ## 📌 Note

 This repository represents an **academic machine learning project** developed for learning, evaluation, and demonstration purposes.

-- **Accuracy:** 93.7%

-The high recall indicates that the model is highly effective at identifying individuals who are at higher health risk, which aligns with the objectives of population health analysis and early risk detection.